 To avoid trivializing the act of teaching and reducing it to arbitrary numerical values, grading is carried out qualitatively rather than quantitatively.
 This means that no percentage grades are assigned to lessons, so teachers can focus on improving problematic areas of their teaching, rather than trying to improve a numerical mark.
 All teachers will receive a written evaluation of their lesson according to the grading criteria as well as a written commentary of the lesson.

-Markers assign a “grade” to each criterion using the following levels.
+Teaching practice observers assign a “grade” to each lesson, using the following marks:

-Trainee teachers who are deemed to have met the satisfactory criteria in each section will awarded a ‘successful’ grade for the lesson.
-Both borderline and successful lessons are considered passing grades, but as the word describes, borderline is on the border so improvement will be needed.
+Trainee teachers who have met the stated criteria in each section of the marking grid will receive a Successful grade for the lesson.
+Both Successful (borderline) and Successful marks are considered passing grades, but as the word describes, “borderline” is on the border, and improvement will be needed.
 Unsuccessful lessons are considered as a failing grade.

-To pass the teaching practice component of the course, teachers must obtain a passing grade on the majority of their assessed teaching, with the final assessed lesson receiving a successful grade.
+To pass the teaching practice component of the course, teachers must obtain a passing grade on five of the six observed teaching practice lessons, including the final observed lesson.

 We’ve listed 2 grammar books below and a few other books that might be of interest to you.